caiyue1993/IceCream/CONTRIBUTING.md

 We welcome any types of contribution, not only code.
 You can help by

 - **Q&A**: file issues that you're facing.
 The more detailed, the better.
 Offering the steps that can reproduce the issue is the best.
-- **Marketing**: writing blogs or posts, howto's and ...
+- **Marketing**: writing blogs or posts, howto's tutorial and so on
-- **Code**: take a look at the [open issues](https://github.com/caiyue1993/IceCream/issues).
+- **Code**: firstly take a look at the [open issues](https://github.com/caiyue1993/IceCream/issues) or [to-do list](https://github.com/caiyue1993/IceCream#make-it-better).
+You can change the code and raise a PR to us.
 Even if you couldn't write code, commenting on them, showing that you care about a given issue matters.
 It really helps.
 - **Money**: maintaining a active project takes time and much effort.
 We welcome [financial support](https://github.com/caiyue1993/IceCream#donation).

 ## How to Pull Request?